Leon-Plickat/LavaLauncher/README.md

 you changed and to the authors sections in the man page and README if you made an important contribution.

+Your changes will be licensed under the same license as the file(s) you modified.

 ## Licensing

 LavaLauncher is licensed under the GPLv3.

-The contents of the `lib/` directory are licensed differently.
+The contents of the `lib/wayland-protocols` directory are licensed differently.
 See the header of the files for more information.

+The contents of the `lib/pool-buffer` directory are licensed under the MIT license.
+The copyright of these files belongs to emersion.
+The files were copied from the project "slurp" and slightly modified to work with LavaLauncher.

 ## Authors